MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/dbms_guide_general.md

 - To separate and isolate traffic to the DBMS VM, assign different NICs to the VM.
 Every NIC gets a different IP address, and every NIC is assigned to a different virtual network subnet.
 Every subnet has different NSG rules.
 The isolation or separation of network traffic is a measure for routing.
 It's not used to set quotas for network throughput.

 > [!NOTE]
-> Assigning static IP addresses through Azure means to assign them to individual vNICs.
-Don't assign static IP addresses within the guest OS to a vNIC.
-Some Azure services like Azure Backup rely on the fact that at least the primary vNIC is set to DHCP and not to static IP addresses.
+> Assigning static IP addresses through Azure means to assign them to individual virtual NICs.
+Don't assign static IP addresses within the guest OS to a virtual NIC.
+Some Azure services like Azure Backup rely on the fact that at least the primary virtual NIC is set to DHCP and not to static IP addresses.
 For more information, see [Troubleshoot Azure virtual machine backup](https://docs.microsoft.com/azure/backup/backup-azure-vms-troubleshoot#networking).
-To assign multiple static IP addresses to a VM, assign multiple vNICs to a VM.
+To assign multiple static IP addresses to a VM, assign multiple virtual NICs to a VM.
 >